Nsayre/nds-docs/guides/Python.rst

 Writing idiomatic code is important for two reasons:

 * **Clarity**: By following conventions, you make your Python code easier to read, debug, and modify.
-This Fosters collaboration and improves productivity.
+This facilitates collaboration and improves productivity.
 * **Performance**: Effort has been put into optimizing idiomatic Python, so writing Python in an idiomatic way is simply faster in many cases.

-The Zen of Python attempts to define first principles in the philosophy of Python. https://legacy.python.org/dev/peps/pep-0020/
+The Zen of Python attempts to define first principles in the philosophy of Python.

+https://legacy.python.org/dev/peps/pep-0020/

 What can we do to make our code more Pythonic?